-- investments in equity securities unless irrevocably elected at initial recognition to be measured at fair value through OCI; - investments in debt instruments held within a business model whose objective is to sell prior to maturity or has contractual terms that does not give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI)on the principal amount outstanding, unless designated as effective hedging instruments under a cash flow hedge; - · investments that contain embedded derivatives; and - investments in debt instruments designated as financial assets at FVTPL at initial recognition.
+- investments in equity securities unless irrevocably elected at initial recognition to be measured at fair value through OCI; - investments in debt instruments held within a business model whose objective is to sell prior to maturity or has contractual terms that does not give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI)on the principal amount outstanding, unless designated as effective hedging instruments under a cash flow hedge; - investments that contain embedded derivatives; and - investments in debt instruments designated as financial assets at FVTPL at initial recognition.

-The Company's did not hold financial assets at FVTPL during and at the end of December 31, 2020 and 2019.
+The Company's did not hold financial assets at FVTPL.